4.54 from 107 votes

 Pumpkin Cream Cold Brew

-Make a Starbucks pumpkin cream cold brew at home with this simple recipe!
-It combines cold brew coffee with a delicious pumpkin spice foam that's made with oat milk and pumpkin puree.
+Make a healthier vegan version of Starbucks pumpkin cream cold brew at home with this simple recipe.
+Cold brew coffee is topped with creamy pumpkin spice foam made from oat milk and pumpkin purée.

 Prep Time: 5 minutes